 Not only does your home’s energy efficiency give you an indication about how efficiently your heating and cooling system is operating, but it gives you a means to save more money.
 Improving your home’s energy efficiency doesn’t have to be a massive, high-priced project.
 There are multiple simple ways to do it: replacing your furnace filters when they’re dirty, using a programmable thermostat and keeping lights and electronics off when they’re not in use.

 If your air filters are full of debris, it’s more work for air to pass through them.
-This makes your heating and cooling system work harder than necessary, and your energy efficiency plummets.
+This makes your heating and cooling system work harder than necessary, and sends your energy efficiency spiraling.
 Not only that, but this additional work can cause unnecessary wear and tear on your system that could cause you to have to replace it earlier than you’d have to.
 Plus, clean filters ensure more comfortable, clean air in your home.

-Try these other steps to make your home more energy efficient:
+Here are some other steps to make your home more energy efficient:

 - Make sure your home is insulated well.